kamir/fuseki-parcel/README.md

 POINT_VERSION=1 VALIDATOR_DIR=/home/cloudera/tmp/cm_ext ./build-parcel.sh ./../jena/jena-fuseki2/jena-fuseki-server/target/jena-fuseki-server-2.4.0-SNAPSHOT.jar
 VALIDATOR_DIR=/home/cloudera/tmp/cm_ext ./build-csd.sh
 ```

-Additionally, you have to install Java 8 to compile Jena.
-To skip this issue,
+Here, we rely on the prebuild version (Apache Fuseki 2.3) which is part of this project already.
-we rely on the prebuild version (Apache Fuseki 2.3) which is part of this project already.
+This means, no need to download or to compile for Fuseki for now, but we want to be prepared for later, especially
-No need to download or to compile for now, but we want to be prepared for later, especially
+if new featutes arrive in Fuseki land.

-id new featutes arrive in Fuseki land.
+Additionally, you would have to install Java 8 to compile Jena.

 ## Create the Parcel & CSD:
 ```sh